acidvegas/irccex/README.md

 * Double fees mode will be activated randomly every 7 to 10 days, which will double the fees for cashout, trade, and send usage, and can last for 1 to 3 days.

 ###### Trading Pair Rules
-- USD can only be used for buying or selling BTC, ETH, & LTC.
+- USD can only be used for buying or selling BTC & ETH.

 - BTC & ETH are the only major trading pairs between all other cryptocurrencies.